grzegorz914/homebridge-xbox-tv/README.md

 | [Xbox TV](https://www.npmjs.com/package/homebridge-xbox-tv) | `npm install -g homebridge-xbox-tv` | Plug-In | Required |

 ## Note
+* For homebridge-xbox-tv versions 2.0.0 and above the minimum required version of Node.js is 14.x.x
 * For homebridge-xbox-tv versions 1.4.0 and above the minimum required version of Homebridge is v1.3.x.
-* Authorization Manager still in Test Phase.

 ## Know Issues
 * If used with Hoobs, there is a possible configuration incompatibilty.

 ## Features and How To Use Them
 * Power ON/OFF short press tile in HomeKit app.
-* Reboot Console with additional button.
+* Reboot Console with additional button, rquired `webApiControl` enabled.
 * RC/Media/Pad control is possible with the RC app on iPhone/iPad or with additional buttons.
 * Speaker control is possible using hardware buttons on iPhone/iPad `Speaker Service`.
 * Legacy Volume/Mute control is possible throught extra `lightbulbs`/`fans` or with additional buttons.
 * Apps, Inputs, Games can be switched if `webApiControl` is enabled and console is authorized.
 * Record Game DVR with additional button.
-* Siri can be used to control Power, Legacy Volume, Mute and switch Games, Apps with created Buttons.
+* Siri can be used to control all functions, some functions require create buttons.
 * Home automations and shortcuts can be used for all functions.

 <p align="left">